-The People & Culture contact is responsible for providing the necessary data for the screening to be conducted.
-This will include details for new staff and volunteers, as well as leavers so that they are taken off the data base.
+Responsible team : People & Culture

+This will include details for new Trustees, Directors, staff and volunteers, as well as leavers so that they are taken off the data base.

 All roles advertised for Practical Action state that successful candidates will be subject to preemployment screening that includes financing terrorism.